-In conjunction with a financing in the spring of 2015, the Company received \$1,500,000 from Eros Resources Corp., to earn an 8.7% interest in the Spectrum property.
+In conjunction with a financing in the spring of 2015, the Company received \$1,500,000 from Eros Resources Corp. ("Eros").
 The funds are exclusively for exploration activities that qualify as eligible Canadian Exploration Expenditures ("CEE").
-A joint venture agreement is under negotiation.
-The earned-in interest may be converted to 25,000,000 common shares of the Company, subject to regulatory approval.
+A joint venture agreement was under negotiation although the loan may be converted to 25,000,000 common shares of the Company, subject to regulatory approval.